 Barron’s essay is a must read because bacteria are becoming more dangerous, acquiring genetic mutations and gaining the “ability to produce an enzyme that defeats even the most powerful antibiotics.”
 Infections in general are getting “more frequent, more severe, and more difficult to treat,” says Barron who also goes on to say that, “Disruptions and changes in the acid/alkaline balance of the bowels can play a major role in reducing the growth of beneficial bacteria.
 In addition, these changes tend to favor the growth of harmful viral and fungal organisms as well as putrefactive, disease-causing bacteria.
 Radiation and chemotherapy are devastating to your inner bacterial environment.”

 It’s the end of the age of antibiotics but most doctors do not want to understand this because they do not want to understand the huge amount of harm they have done to their patients.
 Their answer still to almost anything is another round of antibiotics, leaving people in desperate need for probiotics.
-Dr. Carolyn Dean’s favorite probiotic is Prescript-Assist and it is mine as well.
+Dr. Carolyn Dean’s favorite product is Terraflora and it is mine as well.

 Natural Health Treatments for Superbug Infections